 - gastroesophageal reflux (GER).

 It’s important to always contact a healthcare professional before making any changes to your baby’s diet.
-Neocate Syneo Infant should be used under medical supervision.
+Medical supervision is recommended to use Neocate Syneo Infant.

 Nutricia North America supports the use of breast milk wherever possible.